 Learning how to use the diaphragm to control and support the flow of air is therefore very important if you’re going to need to fill a room with your voice.
 Even modern microphones only solve the problem of volume to an extent – and they certainly do not provide the confidence and authority that comes from a properly supported and projected voice.
 So mastering good breathing pays real dividends for any speaker.

+What you’re trying to achieve here is control of your breath using only the muscle that sits just below your ribcage, the diaphragm.
+You’ll have more control of your breath this way – and that means a better speaking voice.
 Once you have control of your diaphragm muscles, you will be able much more easily to vary the volume of your voice without shouting or straining.
 Try saying ‘ah’ out loud, starting quietly and getting very gradually louder.
 You’re not aiming to be shouting by the end, but to have very fine control of varying levels of almost conversational volume.

 Then do it the other way – from loud to soft.
 Once you’ve mastered that sound, try the same exercise with numbers; try going from soft to loud to soft again and vice versa.
 In other words, take control of your voice by mastering your breathing.
 The great news is that good breathing technique is a superb way to calm nerves, too.

 Voice projection is, though, complex.
 It requires good breathing, but also relaxed vocal cords, good resonance and excellent diction – and those last three require separate skills to those involve in controlling the diaphragm.
 I will cover these topics, too, in future weeks – so keep checking back.